mentionapp/kebab/README.md

 ### Date\DateUtils

-This class provides a few date creation methods that use `Clock` internally, so that they can be mocked.
+`DateUtils` provides a few date creation methods.
+The class usese `Clock` internally, so it will successfully use the fake time during tests.

 ``` php
 <?php